 Reading fantasy can help you take after these fantasy writers.
 After all, you’re with these authors for hundreds of pages.
 Eventually, you will absorb some of their language skills and incorporate them into your own communication skill set.

 There’s a growing emphasis placed on social intelligence in our day and age now that you can connect with anybody by tapping at a phone screen.
 For this reason, this type of intelligence is something that you should not overlook.

 6.)
 Diversifies Your Perspective on a Variety of Important Everyday Subjects

 An expansion of perspective is yet another mental boost that results from reading fantasy.
 Perspective is crucial in today’s world because it forces people to look outside the box.
-When you’re too narrow-minded and unwilling to venture outside of a skewed perspective, it can be awfully challenging to find alternative solutions to everyday problems.
+When you’re too narrow-minded and unwilling to venture outside of a skewed perspective, it can be challenging to find alternative solutions to everyday problems.

 As an example, fantasy books tend to showcase the coming of age theme.
 Young adults are constantly on the hunt for answers regarding who they are and who they want to become because of their lack of perspective.
 Consequently, fantasy stories that feature this theme resonate with young adult readers.

-By presenting young adult readers with a coming of age story, they are opened up to a like-minded perspective.
+By presenting young adult readers with a coming-of-age story, they are opened up to a like-minded perspective.
 They can see how the protagonist (or antagonist) handles the trials of youth.

 7.)
 Learn About Real Historical Events in a More Relatable, Comprehensive Context

 I don’t know about you, but history was never a subject that I was extremely fond of in school.
 When a thick history textbook was plopped down in front of me, I immediately felt a sense of dread rather than euphoria.
-Needless to say, I didn’t do much textbook readings on history.
+Needless to say, I didn’t do many textbook readings on history.